 David W. Body is a freelance software developer and data science consultant based in Des Moines, Iowa.
 He is available for consulting and contract work.

-Robert Bogue has contributed to more than 100 book projects and numerous publishing projects, and has authored 27 books of his own, including Extinguish Burnout: A Practical Guide to Prevention and Recovery.
-As a 16-time recipient of the Microsoft MVP award, Robert has spoken to tens of thousands of people around the world.
+Robert Bogue has contributed to more than 100 book projects and numerous publishing projects, and has authored 28 books of his own, including #1 Amazon bestseller, The Six Keys to Confident Change Management.
+As an 18-time recipient of the Microsoft MVP award, Robert has spoken to tens of thousands of people around the world.
 Writing about topics from networking and certification to Microsoft applications and business needs, Robert blogs at www.thorprojects.com/blog.

 Pierre DeBois is the founder of Zimana, an analytics consultancy and services firm that help organizations achieve profitability improvements in marketing, Web development, and within their business operations.
 Zimana has provided services for businesses from many industries.

 Zimana’s blog is an AllTop analytics blog, while its @zimanaanalytics was named among the top 100 Twitter accounts for big data discussion according to the Big Data Republic/PeerIndex #BigData100.

 Pierre has provided digital marketing and analytic workshops.
 He has conducted workshops for the City of Chicago Treasurer’s Office as part of the 2014 Small Business Expo (SBE).
 He has also conducted several workshops for the following since the 2014 SBE;